-Section 1.
-Work usually performed by employees in the bargaining unit will not be subcontracted if it will result in loss of employment to the regular employees covered by this Agreement.

-Section 2.
-It is not the intent of the Utility to replace employees in the Unit.
-Should, however, the Utility have more work than can be handled by unit employees, it shall have the right to subcontract.
-Furthermore, it shall have this right in the event it lacks equipment or manpower qualified, available and willing to do the job.
+- §1.
+Work usually performed by bargaining unit employees will not be subcontracted if it will result in loss of employment to employees. - §2.
+It is not the intent of the City to replace employees in the Unit.
+Should, however, the City have more work than can be handled by unit employees, it shall have the right to subcontract.
+Furthermore, it shall have this right in the event it lacks equipment or manpower qualified, available and willing to do the job. - §3.
+Whenever the City plans to contract out a portion of a work project, the intention shall be made known in writing to the Union designee of the affected division before effecting the contract.